Rick & the Ravens: Discography

 The singles were meant as promotional material only.
 They were never in wide circulation, nor were they even meant to be published outside the promotional circuits.
 On the "Soul Train / Geraldine" single, the artist is labeled "Ray Daniels feat.
 Rick & the Ravens", with "Ray Daniels" double billed.
-The last singles were initially meant as vehicles to promote Ray Manczarek (billed as "Ray Daniels") as lead artist, with the Ravens merely a backing band.
+The last singles were initially meant as vehicles to promote Ray Manzarek (billed as "Ray Daniels") as lead artist, with the Ravens merely a backing band.
 Promotional material presented the artist as "Rick & the Ravens featuring the Voice of Ray Daniels".
 These plans were discarded when Morrison joined the line-up.

 Mislabels

 All of these promo tracks have later ended up on various Doors bootlegs, erroneously labelling the tracks as songs by the Doors.